Home

 Laban's Conviction?

-Personally I find it refreshing that Jacob had finally showed some outward emotion, when it came to how Laban's past treatment of him.
-And it was at this time that Jacob would set the record straight by reminding Laban about his successful track record when it came to him managing his father-in-laws flocks for the past twenty years.
-This would consist of Jacob informing Laban about the endurable hardships that came with the job of successfully tending to his flocks.
+Now personally, I find it refreshing, that Jacob had finally showed some outward emotion, when it came to Laban's past treatment of him.
+For it would be at this time, that Jacob would set the record straight -- by reminding Laban about his successful track record, when it came to him managing Laban's flocks for the past twenty years.
+Also know, that Jacob had informed Laban, about the extreme hardships that he had to endure, during this twenty year time period as well.

-Know that the Sacred Scriptures reveals that Laban did not argue, or debate against Jacob's talking points.
-But it's presumed that Laban might have had a brief moment of conviction.
-Actually if one were to be honest, there was no way that Laban could argue against Jacob - without looking foolish in process.
-The mere fact that Jacob had left from his Laban's household unannounced, was the only slimmer of hope that Laban had when it came to turning and falsely blaming this whole ordeal on Jacob.
-But as we will soon learn, Laban's attempts at shifting the blame away from him would fail.
+The mere fact, that Jacob had left from Laban's household unannounced, was the only small window of hope that Laban had, when it came to trying to turn and falsely blaming this whole ordeal on Jacob?
+But as we will soon learn, Laban's attempts at shifting the blame away from himself, would indeed fail.

 Bible Study Online